drmalcs/pygame/README.md

 There is a WEBM movie showing the game, sitting alongside this file.
 Download then navigate to it with any web browser to play the movie.

+I would write this totally differently and more modularly if starting again (using the sprite class too).
+I got misdirected by a simple guide which wasn't wrong but wasn't geared to a sprite based game.

 Control the player via the arrow keys on your keyboard to move UP, DOWN, LEFT and RIGHT

 Please feel free to clone, rip off, use and abuse.